Painting Service in New Seabury, MA

 Once you’ve answered these questions, you’ll have a better idea of the look and functionality you’re looking for.
 After that, you can learn about the benefits and practical applications of each sheen to decide which one(s) would best suit your specifications.

 Matte and Flat finishes are excellent for masking flaws because they absorb light..
 These shine-free paints, however, are difficult to clean, making them an unsuitable addition to high-traffic, kid-friendly, and high-touch areas.
-They are a smart choice for ceilings, adult bedrooms, offices, formal dining rooms, and ceilings.

 High-Gloss or high-shine finishes are the most resilient and low-maintenance of all.
 These paints, known for their light-reflecting and ultra-shiny qualities, also have excellent stain resistance, and they effectively serve as a sealant because they harden as they dry.
-High-gloss paint is commonly applied to trim work, doors, and cabinets.